 It is thus natural to introduce a set of graphs that correspond to the graphs most likely to be generated by dKgraph constructing algorithms.
 We call such graphs the dK-random graphs.
-These graphs have property $\mathcal{P}d$ but are unbiased with respect to any other more constraining property.
+These graphs have property \mathcal{P}d but are unbiased with respect to any other more constraining property.
 In this sense, the dK-random graphs are the maximally random or maximum-entropy dK-graphs.
 Our term maximum entropy here has the following justification.
-As we have just seen, 0K-random graphs have the maximumentropy value of the 1K-distribution since their node degree distribution is the distribution with the maximum entropy among all the distributions with a fixed average.
-The 1K-random graphs have the maximum-entropy value of the 2K-distribution since their joint degree distribution, $P{1K}(k_1, k_2) = \tilde{P}(k_1)\tilde{P}(k_2)$ , where $\tilde{P}(k) = kP(k)/\bar{k}$ [11], is the distribution with the maximum joint entropy (minimum mutual information) among all the joint distributions with fixed marginal distributions.
+As we have just seen, 0K-random graphs have the maximumentropy value of the 1K-distribution since their node degree distribution is the distribution with the maximum entropy among all the distributions with a fixed average.2 The 1K-random graphs have the maximum-entropy value of the 2K-distribution since their joint degree distribution, $P{1K}(k_1, k_2) = \tilde{P}(k_1)\tilde{P}(k_2)$, where $\tilde{P}(k) = kP(k)/\bar{k}$ [11], is the distribution with the maximum joint entropy (minimum mutual information)3 among all the joint distributions with fixed marginal distributions.4

 The main point we extract from these observations is that in trying to construct dK-graphs, we generally obtain graphs from subsets of the dK-space.
-We call these subsets dKrandom graphs and schematically depict them as centers of the dK-circles in Figure 2.
-These graphs do have property $\mathcal{P}d$ and, consequently, properties $\mathcal{P}i$ with i < d, but they might not ever display property $\mathcal{P}j$ with j > d since the jKdistributions has specific, maximum-entropy values in the jK-space that may not overlap with dk-random graphs.
+We call these subsets dK-random graphs and schematically depict them as centers of the dK-circles in Figure 2.
+These graphs do have property \mathcal{P}d and, consequently, properties \mathcal{P}i with i < d, but they might not ever display property \mathcal{P}j with j > d since their jK-distributions have specific, maximum-entropy values that may be different from the jK-distribution values in the original graph.